AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 | PRDCLONE-AUTHOR-INITIAL-USRMAP-CSSTAGE-AUTHOR |   |   |   |   |   |
 | PRDCLONE-PUBLISH-TOPUP-CSSTAGE-AUTHOR |   |   |   |   |   |

-As you can see in the table above, it is helpful to follow a specific naming format to identify the migration iterations, for example: Source AEM Environment (PRDCLONE), AEMaaCS Environment (AUTHOR/PUBLISH), AEMaaCS Instance (CSSTAGE-AUTHOR) and so on.
+As you can see in the table above, it is helpful to follow a specific naming format to identify the migration iterations, for example: **PRDCLONE** for the source AEM environment , **AUTHOR/PUBLISH** for the AEM as a Cloud Service environment, **CSSTAGE-AUTHOR** for the AEM as a Cloud Service instance, and so on.

-Some important details that will influence your migration plan:
+Some important details that influence your migration plan:

 **The Total Number of Extractions required**